abritoh/linuxf1/README.md

 - **EXAMPLES**: Gives practical examples of using the command.
 - **SEE ALSO**: Provides references to related commands or topics.

-A typical Linux distribution provides between 1000 and 2000 commands.
+**Bash scripting** is a powerful Linux shell feature that not only extends system management but also is widely used in areas such as **virtualization**, **containerization**, **DevOps**, **infrastructure as code (IaC)**, and more.
+Bash scripting is used to execute, simplify or automate: complex or time-demanding tasks, integration with cloud services, manage virtualized environments, deploy and orchestrate containers, and even create CI/CD pipelines.

+**Linux distributions** (CentOS, Debian, Fedora, Red Hat, Ubuntu, Arch Linux, ...) are released with between 1,000 and 2,000 commands.
 This document compiles 422 Linux commands, each with a one-line description.

 ## **List of 422 Linux commands**